 - Suprachoroidal Hemorrhage - Steven Schendel

 10:50AM - 11:25PM - KEYNOTE: INNOVATION in Traditional Glaucoma Surgeries,, Dr. Davinder Grover

 12:00PM - 1:00PM - Working Lunch - CGS Business Meeting

 7:00PM - 9:00PM - Welcome Reception *Gold Sponsors Only.

 8:00AM - 9:20AM - CURRENT CONCEPTS: HOW WE PRACTICE GLAUCOMA, Moderator: Catherine Birt

 - Surgical Video Toolbox - Patrick Gooi

-- CMPA Session, Informed Consent - Janet Nuth
+- CMPA Session: Medical-Legal Risks in Ophthalmology: The 3C's - Janet Nuth

 9:20AM - 10:05AM - TEAM PLAYER TIME: STICKY SCENARIOS FROM ANTERIOR AND POSTERIOR SEGMENTS, Moderator: James Taylor

 - Anti-VEGF Injections and IOP - Catherine Birt